cseptesting/floatcsep/docs/tutorials/case_a.rst

 Models
 ~~~~~~
     The model configuration is set in the ``models`` inset with a list of model names, which specify their file paths (and other attributes).
-Here, we just set the path as ``best_model.dat``, whose format is automatically detected.
+Here, we just set the path as ``best_model.dat``, whose format is automatically detected (see `Working with conventional gridded forecasts <https://docs.cseptesting.org/concepts/forecasts.html#working-with-conventional-gridded-forecasts>`_ in **pyCSEP**) .

     .. literalinclude:: ../../tutorials/case_a/config.yml
        :caption: tutorials/case_a/config.yml